Anxiety and Family Constellations

 hypervigilance

-In Family Constellations, these experiences may sometimes reflect hidden loyalties or unresolved dynamics within the family system.
+Family Constellations explores whether some forms of anxiety may reflect unresolved dynamics within the larger family system.

 Questions that may arise include: